CLM implementation doesn't have tobe a multi-year project.

 Sourcing → CLM

 Awarded vendor data and negotiated terms flow automatically into contract templates.
-No manual re-entry of pricing, scope, or vendor details.
+No re-keying of pricing, scope, or vendor details.

 CLM → ERP